pegaltier/backtest-kit/README.md

 ### 🔍 How Broker Transactional Integrity Works

-`Broker.useBrokerAdapter` connects a live exchange (e.g. Binance via ccxt) to the framework.
-Every trade-mutating operation — `onSignalOpenCommit`, `onPartialProfitCommit`, `onTrailingStopCommit`, `onAverageBuyCommit`, etc. — is intercepted **before** the internal position state is modified.
-If the adapter throws (exchange error, order rejected, fill timeout after `FILL_POLL_ATTEMPTS × FILL_POLL_INTERVAL_MS`), the state mutation is skipped entirely and the position remains unchanged — giving transaction-like semantics over real exchange order placement. backtest-kit will automatically retry the commit on the next tick.
+`Broker.useBrokerAdapter` connects a live exchange (ccxt, Binance, etc.) to the framework with transaction-like safety — every commit method fires **before** the internal position state mutates.
+If the exchange rejects the order, the fill times out, or the network fails, the adapter throws, the mutation is skipped, and backtest-kit retries automatically on the next tick.

 <details>
   <summary>